geoicons/chromium-quicknotes/README.md

-# Quick Notes - Edge Extension
+# Chromium Quick Notes

+Copyright © 2024 RequestRocket.
+All rights reserved.

-A Chromium extension for Microsoft Edge that allows you to store, manage, and quickly copy text strings with a secret option for sensitive content.
+A Chromium extension for Microsoft Edge and Google Chrome that allows you to store, manage, and quickly copy text strings with a secret option for sensitive content.

 ## Features